People / CCA Faculty

-Maria Lind is a curator, writer, and educator based in Stockholm, and currently director of Tensta konsthall.
-She was artistic director of the 11th Gwangju Biennale; director of the graduate program, Center for Curatorial Studies, Bard College (2008–10); and director of Iaspis in Stockholm (2005–07).
+Maria Lind is a curator, writer, and educator based in Berlin.
+She was director of Tensta konsthall from 2011 to 2018, and artistic director of the 11th Gwangju Biennale; director of the graduate program, Center for Curatorial Studies, Bard College (2008–10); and director of Iaspis in Stockholm (2005–07).
 From 2002 to 2004, she was director of Kunstverein München, and in 1998 was co-curator of Manifesta 2.
 She is professor of artistic research at the Art Academy in Oslo.
 In 2010, Selected Maria Lind Writing was published by Sternberg Press.
 (Portrait by Bernd Krauss)

 Maria Lind is the program’s 2018/19 Curator-in-Residence.